 Background:

 There are mutual funds (and other securities) that do not settle on today’s standard T+2 cycle now (while currently 90% of products processed through Fundserv settle on T+2, 8% settle on T+1 and 2% on a T+3 or longer basis), however, these are proportionally few because at present the mandated standard securities settlement cycle in Canada is T+2 for all securities, including mutual funds, except the very small percentage that settle on a ‘special terms’ basis, i.e., on other than the standard cycle.
 The very large majority of funds, as well as debt and equity securities, have settled on the same cycle for decades, so clients have been able to sell an ETF, stock, or bond, and buy a mutual fund – or vice versa — the same number of days after a transaction without problems.
 This is changing as of May 27, 2024.
 Starting on that day, dealers, advisors, and their clients will have to navigate a situation that, while occurring today, happens rarely enough as to be manageable.
-Depending on the number of mutual funds that transition to T+1, this may become unmanageable.
+Depending on the number of mutual funds that do not transition to T+1, this may become unmanageable.

-What are the implications of this one-day settlement mismatch for clients, advisors, fund managers, dealers and their service providers?
+What are the implications of this one-day settlement mismatch for clients, advisors, fund managers, dealers, and their service providers?

 After North-American markets move to T+1 settlement in May 2024, a client who wants to sell a mutual fund in Canada to buy an ETF, stock, or bond will have to pay for their purchase on the next business day (T+1), while proceeds of the mutual fund they are redeeming may only be received the day after (T+2).